MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

-description: 'Learn more about how Azure Data Explorer works.' ms.reviewer: avnera ms.topic: conceptual ms.date: 08/28/2023
+description: 'Learn more about how Azure Data Explorer works.' ms.reviewer: avnera ms.topic: conceptual ms.date: 09/12/2023
 ---
 # How Azure Data Explorer works

-The Azure Data Explorer provides unparalleled performance for ingesting and querying telemetry, logs, and time series data.
+Azure Data Explorer provides unparalleled performance for ingesting and querying telemetry, logs, and time series data.
 It features optimized storage formats, indexes, and uses advanced data statistics for efficient query planning and just-in-time compiled query execution.

 ## Storage vs. compute

 Azure Data Explorer separates storage and compute resources.
-Persistent data most commonly resides in Azure Blob Storage, while compute resources may store temporary data or act as a cache for persistent storage.
+Persistent data resides in Azure Blob Storage, while compute resources may store temporary data or act as a cache for persistent storage.

 This separation provides the following advantages: